 The Japanese Do Not Care And Are Not Taught About the Crimes of the Japanese Military

-In Asian culture, it is virtually impossible for a country to take responsibility for one’s actions.
+In Asian culture, a country can’t take responsibility for one’s actions.
 Therefore, the Japanese do not teach anything about these atrocities.
 Most Japanese see the country as a victim of WW2, as they were heavily bombed during the war.

 Are The Japanese Not Held Accountable for Their Atrocities Because They Are Not White?

-There is a valid question whether the war crimes and horrendous behavior of the Japanese during WW2 (and many wars before this) have been whitewashed because it is not considered politically correct to hold non-whites accountable for barbaric behavior or a complete lack of ethics.
-We hear about the atrocities of the Nazis without end, as they are kept alive in movies, while the atrocities, which in many dimensions exceeded that of the Nazis, are barely mentioned.
-Both Germany and Japan were heavily bombed during the war, yet only the Japanese are considered victims.
-The Japanese are not only guilty of these war atrocities, but also for positioning themselves as victims of the war, for being entirely unconcerned with those they killed and mutilated, and for doing everything they could to cover up their atrocities.
-That is the Japanese were not just horrendously unethical, their lack of ethics continued for decades, and to the present day as they have refused to take any ethical responsibility for their behavior.
+There is a valid question of whether the war crimes and horrendous behavior of the Japanese during WW2 (and many wars before this) have been whitewashed because it is not considered politically correct to hold non-whites accountable for barbaric behavior or a complete lack of ethics.
+We hear about the atrocities of the Nazis without end, as they are kept alive in movies.
+In contrast, the atrocities, which in many dimensions exceeded that of the Nazis, are barely mentioned.
+Both Germany and Japan were heavily bombed during the war, yet only the Japanese were considered victims.
+The Japanese are not only guilty of these war atrocities but also for positioning themselves as victims of the war, for being entirely unconcerned with those they killed and mutilated, and for doing everything they could to cover up their atrocities.
+That is, the Japanese were not just horrendously unethical; their lack of ethics continued for decades, and to the present day they have refused to take any ethical responsibility for their behavior.